rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 [`region_constraints`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_infer/infer/region_constraints/index.html
 [`opportunistic_resolve_var`]: https://doc.rust-lang.org/nightly/nightly-rustc/rustc_infer/infer/region_constraints/struct.RegionConstraintCollector.html#method.opportunistic_resolve_var

-## Extracting region constraints
+## Solving region constraints

-Ultimately, region constraints are only solved at the very end of type-checking, once all other constraints are known.
+Region constraints are only solved at the very end of typechecking, once all other constraints are known and all other obligations have been proven.
 There are two ways to solve region constraints right now: lexical and non-lexical.
 Eventually there will only be one.

+An exception here is the leak-check which is used during trait solving and relies on region constraints containing higher-ranked regions.
+Region constraints in the root universe (i.e. not arising from a `for<'a>`) must not influence the trait system, as these regions are all erased during codegen.

 To solve **lexical** region constraints, you invoke [`resolve_regions_and_report_errors`].
 This "closes" the region